 12. How do I receive my EI payment?

 Shortly after applying for EI, you will receive a Benefit statement in the mail indicating your Access code and the date your first claimant's report is due.
 Keep in mind that this does not mean that a decision has been made yet on your claim.
-Along with your Benefit statement you will also receive instructions on how to complete your report with our Internet reporting service or our Telephone reporting service.
-If you cannot complete your reports by Internet or by telephone, you will need to complete and mail them to us.
+Along with your Benefit statement you will also receive instructions on how to complete your reports with our Internet reporting service or our Telephone reporting service.
+If you cannot complete your reports by internet or by telephone, you will need to complete and mail them to us.
 To find out how to complete your report by mail, just follow these step-by-step instructions.

 13. When should I expect my first payment?

 If we have all the required information and if you qualify for benefits, your payment will be issued usually within 28 days from the date we receive your application.
 If you do not qualify, we will notify you of the decision made on your claim.

 14. How do I get EI deposited directly into my bank account?

 Generally when you use our Internet Reporting service or our Telephone reporting service with direct deposit, your payment is deposited directly to your bank account usually 2 business days after you submit your report.

 To apply for direct deposit, you need your complete bank account information, as shown on your cheque or bank statement.
 Once you have this information: